Did you know that we spend almost 30 percent of our lives at work?

 10. Focus room/huddle room

 A small space, meant for one to four people, generally informal, and most importantly private.
 Read “five steps to designing your perfect meeting space”, for more information.

 … Or a gaming area or a de-stress area.

-These are dedicated areas within the workplace which incorporate relaxing or run activities such as ping pong tables, pool tables or other communal games.
-They’re meant to be a pleasant environment to help boost happiness and mood.
-Read “why the humble ping pong table is good for business” to learn more.
+These are dedicated areas within the which incorporate relaxing or run activities such as ping pong tables, pool tables or other communal games.
+They’re meant to be a pleasant environment to help boost happiness and mood and can be good for business.

 12. Home worker/working from home

 Someone who is home-based only.
 This is different to a remote worker, who has the capacity to work from various location.
 Want to know more?
-Read: busting the myths surrounding working from home.
+Read: home working productivity

 13. Meeting spaces

 A space, typically within a business environment, which is provided for singular events such as business conferences and meetings, either internally, or with clients and visitors.
-Find out more about improving the management of your meeting rooms here.
+Find out more about improving the management of your meeting rooms.